TasengMancheykhun/parallel_programming/README.md

     * Work sharing construct
       * for, single, master

+  * Manual Reduction
+    * perform sum of natural numbers using manual reduction (i.e using chunksize, start, end.
+No using for construct)

 ## open MPI concepts:
   * MPI is a library for message passing or communication between nodes/cores to perform parallel programming in Distributed Memory Architecture